ferragina/AD2DA/README.md

 Lectures will include in-depth discussions on the practical efficiency of the proposed algorithms and data structures, plus hands-on experience with coding solutions for some topics.

-===== Background and Notes of the Course =====
+## Background and Notes of the Course

-I strongly suggest refreshing your knowledge about basic Algorithms and Data Structures by looking at the well-known book [[https://mitpress.mit.edu/books/introduction-algorithms-third-edition|Introduction to Algorithms]], Cormen-Leiserson-Rivest-Stein (third edition).
+I strongly suggest refreshing your knowledge about basic Algorithms and Data Structures by looking at the well-known book <a href="https://mitpress.mit.edu/books/introduction-algorithms-third-edition">Introduction to Algorithms, Cormen-Leiserson-Rivest-Stein (third edition)</a>.
 Specifically, I suggest you look at the chapters 2, 3, 4, 6, 7, 8, 10, 11 (no perfect hash), 12 (no randomly built), 15 (no optimal BST), 18, 22 (no strongly connected components).
-Also, you could look at the [[http://videolectures.net/mit6046jf05_introduction_algorithms/|Video Lectures]] by Erik Demaine and Charles Leiserson, specifically Lectures 1-7, 9-10, and 15-17.
+Also, you could look at the <a href="http://videolectures.net/mit6046jf05_introduction_algorithms/">Video Lectures, by Erik Demaine and Charles Leiserson</a>, specifically Lectures 1-7, 9-10, and 15-17.

-The content of the course will be covered in part by the book published by //Cambridge University Press// as [https://www.cambridge.org/core/books/pearls-of-algorithm-engineering/95061352D7263CCCBD4F243018236EB2|Pearls of Algorithm Engineering], and in part by notes and GitHub refs that will provide the materials of hands-on sessions.
+The content of the course will be covered in part by the book published by *Cambridge University Press* as <a href="https://www.cambridge.org/core/books/pearls-of-algorithm-engineering/95061352D7263CCCBD4F243018236EB2">Pearls of Algorithm Engineering</a>, and in part by notes and GitHub refs that will provide the materials of hands-on sessions.

-\\

-===== Lectures (TO BE CHANGED SIGNIFICANTLY) =====
+## Lectures (TO BE CHANGED SIGNIFICANTLY)

-^ Date ^ Lecture ^ Biblio ^
 |  | Key issues about I/Os, streaming, and hierarchical memory in managing massive datasets. |  |
 |  | Algorithmic and data structure issues concerning atomic versus variable-length items. |  |
 |  | Two fundamental tools: sorting and permuting. |  |